-The Title IX team oversees the resolution of reported sexual harassment and misconduct through the College's complaint processes.
-The process will be determined by the role of the Respondent: Complaints against students will be resolved under the Student Code of Conduct, and Complaints against all employees (both faculty and professional staff) will be resolved under the Equality and Non-Discrimination Policy.
+The Title IX Coordinator oversees the resolution of reported sexual harassment and misconduct through the University's complaint processes.
+The process will be determined by the role of the Respondent: Complaints against students will be resolved pursuant to Appendix A and Complaints against all employees (both faculty members and professional staff) will be resolved pursuant to Appendix B of the Sexual and Gender-Based Harassment and Misconduct Policy.
 Each process is guided by the same principles of fairness and respect for all parties.
 Before any disciplinary action is taken, all parties will have notice of the allegations, the opportunity to respond, and the opportunity to be heard.
 Resources are available for both students and employees, whether as Complainants or Respondents, to provide guidance and support throughout the investigation and resolution of the complaint.